SiddheshPallor/Secure-Aws-S3-With-Iam-Policies-And-Encryption/README.md

 # 🔐 Secure AWS S3 with IAM Policies and Encryption

+*COMPANY*: CODTECH IT SOLUTIONS

+*NAME*: SIDDHESH SHAJITH PALLOR

+*INTERN ID*: CT04DK78

+*DOMAIN*: CLOUD COMPUTING

+*DURATION*: 4 WEEEKS

+*MENTOR*: NEELA SANTOSH

-This project demonstrates how to securely configure an Amazon S3 bucket using IAM policies, encryption, and access restrictions, as part of a cloud security task for CodTech Internship.
+## This project demonstrates how to securely configure an Amazon S3 bucket using IAM policies, encryption, and access restrictions, as part of a cloud security task for CodTech Internship.

 ## ✅ What Was Implemented